-Satisfactory Academic Progress Policy
+Satisfactory Academic Progress

-Students will be evaluated the end of each term.
-The areas to be measured will be grade point average (GPA) that a student must achieve at each evaluation and pace of progression (to ensure completion within the maximum time frame).
+To be eligible for Federal Student Aid, the U.S. Department of Education requires all Dickinson State University degree (or eligible certificate) seeking students to maintain satisfactory academic progress (SAP).
+SAP requirements apply to all terms, including summer, and to (both aid and non-aid recipient) students, regardless of enrollment status.
+SAP requirements measure grade point average (GPA) that a student must achieve at each evaluation and pace of progression (to ensure completion within the 66 2/3% maximum time frame).
 [NOTE: Incompletes, withdrawals, repetitions, and transfer hours accepted toward completion of a student’s program count as hours attempted.]

-PACE: In order to meet the minimum requirements of Satisfactory Academic Progress with respect to credits attempted, students must complete 66.667% of the credits they attempt.
+PACE: In order to meet the minimum requirements of Satisfactory Academic Progress with respect to credits attempted, students must complete 66 2/3% of the credits they attempt.
 This percentage will be calculated for both current and cumulative credits (including transfer credits).
-For example: The maximum time frame for a 128 credit hour program is (150%) 192 credits.
-Therefore, 128/192 is the pace of 66 2/3%.
-The maximum time frame for a 64 credit hour program is (150%) 96 credits; 64/96 is the pace of 66 2/3%.
+For example: The maximum time frame for an associate degree program is (64 credit hours x 150%) 96 credits; 64/96 is the pace of 66 2/3%.
+The maximum time frame for a bachelor degree program is (128 credit hours x 150%) 192 credits; 128/192 is the pace of 66 2/3%.
+The maximum time frame for two four-year/double degree (not double major) program is (160 credit hours x 150%) 240 credits or as per catalog.
 Students need to complete 66 2/3% of the credits attempted, regardless of enrollment status or program.
-Students who do not complete 66 2/3% credits attempted will no longer be eligible for aid.
+Students who are approaching the maximum timeframe will receive an information letter.
+Students who do not complete 66 2/3% credits attempted will be placed on *Financial Aid Disqualification.

-UNOFFICIAL WITHDRAWALS( all F’s/I’s): Students who receive all failing grades or Incompletes in a given term will be automatically placed on financial aid disqualification.
+UNOFFICIAL WITHDRAWALS( all F’s/I’s): Students who receive all failing grades or Incompletes in a given term will be automatically placed on *Financial Aid Disqualification.